Rommel Jacinto Dantes Silverio vs Republic G.R. No. 174689; October 22, 2007; 734 SCRA 66 Case Digest

 RULING:

 The dismissal of the respondents was for an authorized cause under Article 283.
 A dismissal for authorized cause does not necessarily imply delinquency or culpability on the part of the employee.
-Instead, the dismissal process is initiated by the employer’s exercise of his management prerogative, i.e. when the employer opts to install labor-saving devices, when he decides to cease business operations or when… he undertakes to implement a retrenchment program.
+Instead, the dismissal process is initiated by the employer’s exercise of his management prerogative, i.e. when the employer opts to install labor-saving devices, when he decides to cease business operations or when he undertakes to implement a retrenchment program.

 Accordingly, it is wise to hold that:

-1) if the dismissal is based on a just cause but the employer failed to comply with the notice requirement, the sanction to be imposed upon him should be tempered because the dismissal was initiate by an act imputable to the employee.
+1) If the dismissal is based on a just cause but the employer failed to comply with the notice requirement, the sanction to be imposed upon him should be tempered because the dismissal was initiate by an act imputable to the employee.

-2) if the dismissal is based on an authorized cause but the employer fails to comply with the notice requirement, the sanction should be stiffer because the dismissal process was initiated by the employer’s exercise of his management prerogative.
-Thus, dismissal was upheld but ordered JAKA to pay each of the respondents the amount of PhP 50,000.00 representing nominal damages for non-compliance with statutory due process.
+2) If the dismissal is based on an authorized cause but the employer fails to comply with the notice requirement, the sanction should be stiffer because the dismissal process was initiated by the employer’s exercise of his management prerogative.
+Thus, dismissal was upheld but ordered JAKA to pay each of the respondents the amount of Php50,000.00 representing nominal damages for non-compliance with statutory due process.

 Agabon vs. NLRC / Riviera Home - GR No. 158693 Case Digest